Dunning-Hotopp-Lab/lf_transcriptome/README.md

-# Drug repurposing of bromodomain inhibitors as a novel therapeutic for lymphatic filariasis guided by multi-species transcriptomics
+# Drug repurposing of bromodomain inhibitors as a novel therapeutic lead for lymphatic filariasis guided by multi-species transcriptomics

 Matthew Chung